Cheshire Yeomanry: 1/1st Cheshire Yeomanry

 It took part in the invasion of Palestine in 1917 and 1918, including the Second (17–19 April 1917) and Third Battles of Gaza (27 October–7 November) – including the capture of Beersheba on 31 October and the Sheria Position on 6 November.
 At the end of 1917, it took part in the capture and defence of Jerusalem and in March 1918 in the Battle of Tell 'Asur.
 On 3 April 1918, the division was warned that it would move to France and by 30 April 1918 had completed embarkation at Alexandria.

-In May 1918, the battalion landed at Marseilles, France with 74th (Yeomanry) Division.
+In May 1918, the battalion landed at Marseille, France with 74th (Yeomanry) Division.
 It served in France and Flanders with the division for the rest of the war.
 By 18 May, the division had concentrated around Rue in the Abbeville area.
 Here, the dismounted Yeomanry underwent training for service on the Western Front, particularly trench warfare and gas defence.

 On 14 July 1918, the Yeomanry Division went into the line for the first time, near Merville on the right of XI Corps.
 From September 1918, as part of III Corps of Fourth Army, it took part in the Hundred Days Offensive including the Second Battle of the Somme (Second Battle of Bapaume) and the Battles of the Hindenburg Line (Battle of Épehy).
 In October and November 1918, it took part in the Final Advance in Artois and Flanders.
 By the Armistice, it was near Tournai, Belgium, still with 74th (Yeomanry) Division.

 With the end of the war, the troops of 74th Division were engaged in railway repair work and education was undertaken while demobilisation began.
 The division and its subformations were disbanded on 10 July 1919.